 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Security > Local Management, and you can block computers in LAN from accessing the router.
+Go to Security > Local Management, and you can block computers on the LAN from accessing the router.

-For example, if you want to allow PCs with specific MAC addresses to access the router's web management page locally from inside the network, please follow the instructions below:
+For example, if you want to allow PCs with specific MAC addresses to access the router's Web-based Utility locally from inside the network, please follow the instructions below:

-- 1) Select Only the PCs listed can browse the built-in web pages to perform Administrator tasks. - 2) Enter the MAC address of each PC separately.
-The format of the MAC address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
-Only the PCs with the listed

-MAC addresses can use the password to browse the built-in web pages to perform administrator tasks.

-- 3) Click Add, and your PC's MAC address will also be listed. - 4) Click Save.
+- Select Only the PCs listed can browse the built-in web pages to perform Administrator tasks. - 2) Enter the MAC address of each PC separately.
+The format of the MAC address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
+Only the PCs with the listed MAC addresses can use the password to browse the Web-based Utility to perform administrator tasks. - 3) Click Set, and your PC's MAC address will also be listed. - 4) Click Save.